Voting in House of Representatives elections

 How do I let someone else cast my vote?

-If you want to authorize someone to cast your vote, they must meet the following requirements:
+If you want to authorize someone else to cast your vote, they must meet the following requirements:

 1. The person you authorize for the House of Representatives elections also lives in the municipality of Haarlemmermeer.